-IMPORTANT: If your hot water heater is leaking a substantial amount, i.e. more than a bucket of water in 24 hours, we strongly recommend you call us for advice and emergency assistance as it could be an indication of a serious problem.
-If not, read on.
+IMPORTANT: If your hot water heater is leaking a substantial amount, i.e. more than a bucket of water in 24 hours, we strongly recommend you call us on 0410 693 532 for advice and, if required, emergency assistance.
+This can be an indication of a more serious problem.

 This is one of the most common emergency calls for assistance we receive from customers every day.